tourforge/tourforge.github.io/src/devenv-setup.md

 **Enter environment:** Do the following while you are in the project root directory.
 * Run `devenv shell` manually, or
 * Run `direnv allow` to automatically load the `.envrc` configuration upon entering the directory.

+NOTE: Building shell will need a stable internet connection and possibly takes a long time.
+Please plan accordingly.
+After the first-time building shell has finished, the download is cached and repeat runs is almost instantaneous.

 ## Optional Enhancements